apache/trafficserver/doc/admin-guide/plugins/cache_range_requests.en.rst

 generated in the logs and the cache_range_requests plugin will disable transaction caching in order to avoid cache poisoning.

+*NOTE* Since the ATS plugin api only allows the cache key to be set once per transaction it is preferred to use the cachekey.so plugin in conjunction with the cache_range_requests plugin.

 Configuration examples
 ======================